 - 1 teaspoon finely chopped fresh thyme leaves

 Place the sugar, salt, butter and olive oil in a food processor (or use a Thermomix) and process for 30 seconds.
 Add the egg yolks and lemon juice, process for 30 seconds, then add the flour and process for 20 seconds.
 Add the lemon zest, raspberry pieces and chopped thyme and pulse a couple of times.
 The mixture will be soft, so spoon it on to a sheet of non-stick baking paper or a double layer of cling film and then roll it up like a sausage (about 2.5–3cm diameter), wrapping it in the paper or cling film as you go.
-Refrigerate until the dough has firmed up, at least 2 hours but overnight is best.
+Refrigerate until the dough has firmed up, at least 2 hours but overnight is best (see Cook’s Note).

 Preheat the oven to 160°C/Gas Mark 3 and line 2 large baking sheets with non-stick baking paper.
 Unwrap the shortbread roll, then cut it into 1cm-thick slices and place them on the prepared baking sheets, leaving a little space between each one as they do spread a bit during baking.

-Bake in the oven for 12–15 minutes or until cooked and pale golden.
+Bake in the oven for 12–15 minutes or until pale golden.
 Remove from the oven and immediately heavily dust the shortbread rounds with caster sugar.
 Leave to cool on the baking sheets for 5 minutes, then carefully transfer to a wire rack and leave to cool completely.

 Keep the shortbread rounds in an airtight container in a cool, dry cupboard for up to 5 days.
 Serve them simply with a cup of tea as a snack, or serve with Cardamom Panna Cotta and fresh raspberries for dessert.